Fully Automated Luxury Communism

 Fully Automated Luxury Communism: A Manifesto is a book by Aaron Bastani first published by Verso Books in 2019.
-It argues that technology can be used to create a post-scarcity economy of widespread prosperity.
+It outlines a vision of a post-scarcity, post-capitalist society driven by technological advances such as automation, artificial intelligence, and synthetic biology.

+Drawing on trends in energy, labour, and production, Bastani argues that these developments could eliminate scarcity and enable a future defined by abundance, reduced working hours, and universal access to luxuries previously reserved for the wealthy.
+Positioned within the broader tradition of Marxist thought, the book seeks to reframe socialist politics for the 21st century, proposing a radical reorganisation of society based on egalitarian principles and technological progress.

 Synopsis

 The book argues that human history can be divided into three broad periods, each characterized by substantial changes in technology: prehistory to the dawn of agriculture; agriculture to the Industrial Revolution; and the present period, characterised by the explosive spread of information technology.

 Bastani suggests that the prosperity ushered in by technology is inconsistent with contemporary models of capitalism.
 While capitalism is organised around a logic of scarcity, the technologically-mediated prosperity he predicts is characterised by the absence of scarcity.